 Even if you don't know everything about his story, Martin Luther King Jr.'s name is one that you've most likely at least heard.
 There's very good reason for that.
 This Baptist minister arrived in American politics at a time of great conflict and unrest.
 And his style of peaceful but energizing activism helped the Civil Rights Movement of the 1960s turn a corner and led to Black people receiving the same rights under law as all other citizens.

 The struggle against segregation and racism

 In the 1960s, segregation was a common policy throughout much of the U.S., in particular in the southern states.
-This policy meant that black people were barred from using the same facilities, entrances, and other public areas as white people were.
-From restaurants and movie theatres to buses and water fountains, blacks were either made to use separate ones or unable to use them at all.
-In addition, many black people still experienced consistent racism across much of the country, which meant everything from insults and beatings, to kidnappings and even killings.
+This policy meant that Black people were barred from using the same facilities, entrances, and other public areas as white people were.
+From restaurants and movie theatres to buses and water fountains, Black people were either made to use separate ones or unable to use them at all.
+In addition, many Black people still experienced consistent racism across much of the country, which meant everything from insults and beatings, to kidnappings and even killings.

 The Civil Rights Act and legacy